 Aging models have been constructed based on the observed changes in several fiberboard properties and interpolating the degradation rates to other temperatures and relative humidity.
-The method for developing the models are described in detail in previous reports [9-11].
-The data correlation and curve fits for each fiberboard property used to develop the aging models are shown in Tables A-2 and A-3 and Figure A-10 and Figure A-11.
+The method for developing the models is described in detail in previous reports and in the Appendix [9-11].
+The data correlation and curve fits for each fiberboard property used to develop the aging models are shown in Tables A-2 and A-3 and Figure A-11 and Figure A-12.
 The models are based on the average behavior of all cane and softwood samples and do not reflect any variation among packages or duplicate samples.
 The aging models are shown in Figure 1 - Figure 7 for weight, height, length/width, density, thermal conductivity (axial and radial orientations) and energy absorption (perpendicular orientation).
+In general, the degradation rate increases with increasing temperature and humidity.

-Previous testing of humidity in 9975 packages with internal heat loads up to 19 watts determined 42 g/m3 as a bounding absolute humidity value for conforming packages (e.g. no mold in fiberboard) [18-19].
-As relative humidity is dependent upon temperature, at 42 g/m3, the relative humidity will vary from 53% at 120 °F to 26% at 150 °F. Thermal and structural calculations that supported extending the service life of 9975 packages to 20 years storage assumed a maximum fiberboard temperature of 146 °F [14-16].
-The calculations assumed density, dimensional and thermal properties were reduced at a rate of 0.5% per year, and fiberboard strength at 1.6% per year for temperatures up to 145 °F. By comparing the 42 g/m3 line in each model in Figure 1 - Figure 7 with the degradation rate contours, the following statements can be made about the behavior of fiberboard maintained below the 42 g/m3 line:
+Previous testing of humidity in 9975 packages with internal heat loads up to 19 watts determined 42 g/m as a bounding absolute humidity value for conforming packages (e.g., no mold in fiberboard) [18-19].
+As relative humidity is dependent upon temperature, at 42 g/m, the relative humidity will vary from 53% at 120 °F to 26% at 150 °F. Thermal and structural calculations that supported extending the service life of 9975 packages to 20 years storage assumed a maximum fiberboard temperature of 146 °F [14-16].
+The calculations assumed density, dimensional and thermal properties were reduced at a rate of 0.5% per year, and fiberboard strength at 1.6% per year for temperatures up to 145 °F. By comparing the dashed bounding absolute humidity line $(42 \text{ g/m}^3)$ in each model in Figure 1 - Figure 7 with the degradation rate contours, the following statements can be made about the behavior of fiberboard maintained below the 42 g/m line:

-- The degradation rate for fiberboard dimensions and density is below $\sim 0.4\%$ per year for all temperatures up to 160 °F.

-- The degradation rate for radial thermal conductivity is less than 0.5% per year for all temperatures up to 160 °F. - The degradation rate for axial thermal conductivity is less than 0.5% per year for all temperatures up to ~150 °F and ~0.5% per year between 150 and 160 °F. - The degradation rate for energy absorption is ~1% per year between 130 and 145 °F and less than 2% per year between 145 and 160 °F.
+- The degradation rate for fiberboard dimensions and density is below $\sim 0.4\%$ per year for all temperatures up to 160 °F. - The degradation rate for radial thermal conductivity is less than 0.5% per year for all temperatures up to 160 °F. - The degradation rate for axial thermal conductivity is less than 0.5% per year for all temperatures up to 130 °F and between 0.5% and 0.6% per year between 130 and 160 °F. - The degradation rate for energy absorption is ~1% per year between 130 and 145 °F and less than 2% per year between 145 and 160 °F.